baselime/docs/observability-reference-language/reference/alerts.md

 #### threshold

 The `threshold` parameter is a string that specifies the threshold at which the alert is triggered.
-It is be a simple value that inculdes the comparison and the value (e.g. `< 5`).
+It is a value that inculdes the comparison and the value (e.g. `< 5`).

 The threshold is compared to the result of the first calculation in the query of the alert.
 If the result meets the specified condition, the alert is triggered.